The fact is, you will always be asked to do more projects than you have resources for.

-Ensure you capture all of your demand and overheads
+Record all of your work and overheads

 It is essential that your resource plans include all the work your resources are expected to work on.
+This means both currently approved and in-flight work and work in your pipeline.

 Don’t get too detailed

-The purpose of a capacity plan is to give the organization a heads up about its capability to deliver on existing work and take on new work.
+The purpose of a capacity plan is to give the organization a heads-up about its capability to deliver on existing work and take on new work.

 It is not concerned with which individual resource is working on what project or task on which day.